LearnToCodeSec/.github/profile/README.md

 5. Make changes and commit them
 6. Push your changes and create a Pull Request

 Remember, everyone was a beginner once.
 Don't hesitate to ask questions in issues or pull request comments.
-We're here to help you succeed!

 ## Getting Started Together

-Since we work together, we have some unique advantages in learning to code:
+Since we work together, we have some advantages in learning to code:

 1. **Hands-on Support**
    - We can pair program during lunch breaks
-   - Quick desk-side help when you're stuck
+   - Quick desk-side help when you're stuck on a problem
-   - Regular check-ins to track progress
+   - A discord channel to keep up to date with what people are working on

 2. **Workplace Projects**
    - Practice with real-world scenarios from our daily work